 A gantry crane is a crane built atop a gantry, which is a structure used to straddle an object or workspace.
 They are also called portal cranes, the “portal” being the empty space straddled by the gantry.

 The bridge can have a single-beam or double-girder structure.
-Gantry crane moves on a rail crane rails on four undercarriages.
-The undercarriage is equipped with protective arcs that minimize the chance of damaging to a minimum.
-The wheels for transportation trolley wheels are reinforced to avoid accidents
+The Gantry crane moves on a rail crane rails on four undercarriages.
+The undercarriage is equipped with protective arcs that minimize the chance of damage to a minimum.
+The wheels for transportation trolleys wheels are reinforced to avoid accidents

 A gantry crane is slightly different from a bridge crane.
 The general premise is the same, but the operation is different.
 Some gantry cranes ride along a track installed on the floor or use a V-groove caster to keep moving in a straight line.
 Gantry cranes are usually less expensive than an overhead bridge crane.